The Park and new Pavilion will open again on 29th March 2024.

 Chillingham offers an outstanding day out in one of the most beautiful parts of Northumberland.
-Your first scary experience is a visit to the wild white cattle.
+You will never forget your visit to the wild white cattle.
 These unique beasts fight for the chance to mate.
 Bulls can – and do – kill each other.
 The guided tours take you close, but not too close, to these extraordinary animals.

-Then visit England’s most haunted castle for lunch or coffee.
+After your cattle tour, why not visit “England’s most haunted castle” for lunch or coffee?
 Brace yourself for a terrifying tour of a real castle; fearsome torture chamber, eerie dungeon and magnificent state rooms.
-If you’re really brave, join a nerve-jangling night time ghost tour.
+If you’re really brave, join a nerve-jangling night-time ghost tour!

 It is possible to buy joint tickets, covering a tour of the Wild Cattle and a visit to Chillingham Castle.

 There is no direct access from Chillingham Castle to the Cattle Park.